EddyPrime/lassi_project/README.md

-# lassi_project
+# Lassizon

-Lassizon: marketplace sviluppato come un SaaS attraverso l'utilizzo del framework Ruby on Rails.
-Il progetto è stato realizzato durante il corso di Laboratorio di Architetture Software e Sicurezza Informatica.
+SaaS marketplace developed by means on Ruby on Rails framework.